SecurityLogMiner/log-collection-documentation/docs/source/devDocs/SDA (1).md

 Each user will require an isolated database instance and each log source will be stored in a corresponding table.

-#### user-uuid Table
-The user database will contain all the users that have created an account and will be mapped to a unique user id using a key:value structure.
-The key will be encrypted and only available to the server using the server's private key.
-Access Control lists should be established to protect this private key until an improvement is proposed.

-#### uuid-ip Table
-Using the unique user id will identify the instance database containing the IP and port information of all users.

-#### uuid-cert Table
-The unique user id and certificate info, where the certificate information is encrypted using the CLIENT's public key and can only be decrypted using the CLIENT's private key.
-The server will not have access to the data, other than deleting the key value pair and reissuing a certificate.

-#### uuid-secret Table
-Key-Value pair containing the user id and corresponding TOTP secret, encrypted by the server public key.
-This secret is not the same as the secret used with the certificate.

 <a href="#table-of-contents" style="font-size: smaller;">back to top</a>